alfiecg24/TrollInstallerX/README.md

 ## Usage
 TrollInstallerX is extremely easy to use.
 Simply download the latest release from the [Releases](https://github.com/alfiecg24/TrollInstallerX/releases) page, and sideload it using your preferred method.
 Once installed, open the app and press the "Install" button.
 From there, TrollStore and/or its persistence helper will be installed onto your device.

 TrollInstallerX will automatically choose the best exploit for your device.
 However, in some cases, you may want to choose a specific exploit.
 To do this, simply open the settings view and select the exploit that you want to use.
-Once you have selected it, press the "Install" button and TrollInstallerX will use the exploit you have chosen.
+Once you have selected it, press the "Install TrollStore" button and TrollInstallerX will use the exploit you have chosen.

 **Note**: iOS 16.2 - 16.6.1 require an internet connection in order for TrollInstallerX to download the kernelcache and patchfind it.
 If your device is unable to obtain a reliable internet connection, you will need to manually supply the kernelcache yourself.